JumaryS/https-github.com-JumaryS-what-i-learned-in-week-0-/README.md

 ## Git Commands ##

-We also learned about using Git which goes hand on hand with terminal and markdown
+We also learned about using Git which goes hand on hand with terminal and markdown.
+We create a repository and check the box "initialize repository into README.me".
+After the repository is created there will be a link we can copy for terminal usage.
+The link is added  to the terminal by using the "git clone" command after git clone add the link and press enter.

 1. git clone (url) - clones repository to your computer
 2. git add(file/directory) - adds change in the working directory to the staging area